-The morning session is about understanding how learning works, including the best practices and barriers to human learning and development.
-The afternoon session is about instructional design: designing learner-centered curriculum, creating learning metrics, and practicing effective teaching.
-You'll walk away with lots of tools and aids to take home and back to the office!
+In this one-day workshop, you'll learn how to implement high quality, effective modes education and training.
+The morning session is understanding how knowledge transfer works (hint: people aren't vessels that you can "pour" knowledge into).
+We'll talk about best practices and barriers to learning and development and what it means for your training programs.
+The afternoon session is creating curriculum.
+You'll get a framework of learner-centered instructional design, create learning metrics, and practice effective teaching.
+You'll walk away with tools and aids to take home and back to the office.

 "What a difference good training makes!
 My organization implements around 100 trainings each year on behalf of our clients and were thrilled with Douglas’ Train the Trainer course.
 The principles he taught to engage attendees at our own training sessions are clear, straightforward and useful.
 Since his course, my colleagues and I utilize the tools and resources Douglas provided in nearly all the trainings we deliver.
 The quality shows." - Eric Wilson, program manager, Evergreen Consulting

 "I was so glad I took this workshop!
 I went in wanting to learn more about how I could effectively support my clients and walked out with tangible next steps as to how I would do that.
 Douglas' approach was accessible, fun, and highly interactive.
 I really enjoyed learning in multiple ways throughout the day and appreciated having the time to actually practice what we were discussing.
 This workshop was a lot more impactful than others I've taken in the past, and I'd recommend it to anyone interested in taking their work (no matter what it is) to a higher level." - Megan Leatherman, human resources consultant